gusalzib/Distributed-Systems---Dental-Health-Care-System/assignment.md

 If you follow the recommended technologies or if you choose to deviate from the suggestions, in any case you must motivate and defend the choices (both technology choices and design choices) you take throughout your project.
 ​
 # Assessment
-The project will be assessed along four dimensions:
+The project will be assessed along three dimensions during each milestone meeting and during the final examination of your project:
-(1) technical artifact (code, tests, demo),
-(2) architecture (design, efficiency in terms of throughput and latency, scalability, failure tolerance, architectural documentation), (3) development process (task planning, issues, traceability, following a pull request based workflow, clear tasks for each group member, etc.).
-Additionally, we will assess the contribution of each individual team member, (4) documentation and motivation of technology and design choices.
+(1) technical artifact (code, tests, demo, documentation), (2) architecture (design, efficiency in terms of throughput and latency, scalability, failure tolerance, architectural documentation), (3) development process (task planning, issues, traceability, following a pull request based workflow, clear tasks for each group member, etc.).
+Additionally, we will assess the contribution of each individual team member.
 ​
 ## Requirements MS1
 At MS1, you should have: